SAVE OUR HILLS

 Save Our Hills was formed in 2020 by people living in Dumfries and Galloway to campaign against the further spread of wind farms across the region and to persuade the Scottish Government to change its energy policy.

-We fear the Scottish Government has become obsessed with onshore wind farms whatever the cost to communities and in the face of local opposition.
+We fear the Scottish government has become obsessed with onshore wind farms whatever the cost to communities and in the face of local opposition.
+They refuse even to countenance Small Modular Reactors (SMRs), notwithstanding the UK government’s policy to introduce them, including in Scotland.

 The group agrees that wind farms have an important part to play in a mixed-energy future.
 But Scotland, Dumfries and Galloway in particular, is being overwhelmed by wind farms, both operational and proposed.

 Although nothing is perfect, the best solution at present may lie offshore, as currently proposed by the UK government’s December 2020 White Paper.
-Better still, however, might be a nuclear fusion reactor currently being considered as a possibility for Chapelcross in Dumfries & Galloway.
+Better still, however, might be an SMR at Chapelcross in Dumfries & Galloway making use of the existing infrastructure there.

-Dumfries and Galloway and the immediate surrounding area already has 1,000 MW of installed wind farm capacity while the demand for electricity in the region is less than 100 MW.
+Dumfries and Galloway already has over 1,400 MW of installed wind farm capacity while the demand for electricity in the region is less than 100 MW.
 In other words, it is already a substantial exporter of electricity.
-Furthermore, its landscape is being wrecked for the benefit of other areas, particularly England.
+Furthermore, its landscape is being wrecked for the benefit of other areas, particularly England to which most of the surplus power is transmitted.

 If you want to learn more about the virtues and vices of wind farms, have a look at this link – https://scotlandagainstspin.org/wind-energy-faqs/